 all.

-You may also put a file called .siftrc
+You may also put a file called .siftrc in any subdirectory where

 you want to override the translation rules defined in your home directory.